| | | | | | |

 • Chicken salad or tuna salad – make two days ahead, cover tightly, and refrigerate

-• Smoked salmon with crème fraiche, or else plain yogurt mixed with a little sour cream and dill.
+• Smoked salmon with crème fraiche or plain yogurt mixed with sour cream and dill.

 “You can freeze packaged smoked salmon ahead, defrost it in the refrigerator the night before, and cut into smaller slices for sandwiches on the day of the event.”